-The following table sets forth certain information regarding beneficial ownership of our common stock as of June 30, 2006, by:
+The following table sets forth certain information regarding beneficial ownership of our common stock as of August 31, 2006, by:

-- ^Ø each person, or group of affiliated persons, known to us to beneficially own more than 5% of the outstanding shares of our common stock; - $^{\emptyset}$ each of our stockholders selling shares in this offering; - Ø each of our directors; - Ø each of our executive officers; and - ^Ø all of our directors and executive officers as a group.
+- ^Ø each person, or group of affiliated persons, known to us to beneficially own more than 5% of the outstanding shares of our common stock; - $^{\varnothing}$ each of our stockholders selling shares in this offering; - Ø each of our directors; - $^{\emptyset}$ each of our executive officers; and - ^Ø all of our directors and executive officers as a group.

-The percentages shown are based on options to purchase an aggregate of shares of common stock outstanding as of June 30, 2006, after giving effect to the stock split and the exercise of shares of common stock and including the shares that are being offered for sale by us in this offering.
+The percentages shown in the following table are based on 9,286,684 shares of common stock outstanding as of August 31, 2006, after giving effect to the exercise of options and warrants to purchase an aggregate of 442,206 shares of common stock and, with respect to the percentages shown for shares beneficially owned after the offering, include the 3,659,448 shares that are being offered for sale by us in this offering.
 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission, and includes voting and investment power with respect to shares.
-The number of shares beneficially owned by a person includes shares subject to options held by that person that were exercisable as of June 30, 2006 or within 60 days of June 30, 2006.
+The number of shares beneficially owned by a person includes shares subject to options held by that person that were exercisable as of August 31, 2006 or within 60 days of August 31, 2006.
 The shares issuable under those options are treated as if they were outstanding for computing the percentage ownership of the person holding those options but are not treated as if they were outstanding for the purposes of computing the percentage ownership of any other person.
 Unless otherwise indicated below, to our knowledge, all persons named in the table have sole voting and investment power with respect to their shares of common stock, except to the extent authority is shared by spouses under applicable law.

 Unless otherwise indicated, the address of each person owning more than 5% of the outstanding shares of common stock is c/o ICF International, Inc., 9300 Lee Highway, Fairfax, VA 22031.
-The following table sets forth the number of shares of our common stock beneficially owned by the indicated parties after giving effect to the stock split.
+The following table sets forth the number of shares of our common stock beneficially owned by the indicated parties.
 The table assumes that the underwriters' over-allotment option is not exercised.
-If the over-allotment option is exercised in full, the number of shares offered in the offering by the selling stockholders would increase by